Code-Institute-Submissions/trigg4tables/README.md

 ## UX

 Trigg 4 Tables is aimed at primary school children aged 9 to 12 years, who are often set times tables homework.
 The website allows children to select tables to practice.
 Trigg the cat then guides them presenting sums, confirming answers and helping out when needed.
-Once complete, a detailed report is generated which can be downloaded as a png file to facilitate easy sharing via WhatsApp, Snapchat, text etc. The report acts as confirmation that homework has been completed and highlights any sum the child struggled with.
+Once complete, a detailed report is generated which can be downloaded as a png file to facilitate easy sharing via WhatsApp, Snapchat, text message etc. The report acts as confirmation that homework has been completed and highlights any sum the child struggled with.

 Trigg 4 Tables has been designed to address some of the limitations of similar websites and apps: